 WEIGHT: 20 to 25 pounds (female), 25 to 30 pounds (male)

 Characteristics of the American Cocker Spaniel

-|Tendency to Bark||High|
+|Tendency to Bark||Medium|

-|Amount of Shedding||High|
+|Amount of Shedding||Medium|

 History of the American Cocker Spaniel